-In Fig. 4, we show the revenue obtained with the revenue density heuristic as a function of both link capacity and cache size.
+In Fig. 4 we show the revenue obtained with the revenue density heuristic as a function of both link capacity and cache size.
 We observe that if we have a shortage of both resources, we should first increase the cache before increasing the link capacity.
-We see that, when the cache size is around 20 percent of the total video data (250 Gbytes in our case), further increases in the cache size provide only small gains in revenue.
+We see that when the cache size is around 20% of the total movie data (250 Gbytes in our case), further increase in cache size provides only small gains in revenue.
 At this point, increasing the link capacity provides larger gains in revenue.
-This behavior can also be observed in Figs. 2 and 3, where we can see that the revenue increases roughly linearly with the link capacity and roughly logarithmically with the cache size.
+This behavior can also be observed in Figs. 2 and 3 where we can see that the revenue increases roughly linearly with the link capacity and roughly logarithmically with the cache size.

-In Fig. 5, we show the expected blocking probability for the revenue density heuristic.
-Note that the plot shows 1 - B(c) and the smallest expected blocking probability is therefore obtained when the curve is close to 1.
-This plot reflects the typical blocking probabilities we obtained in all of our experiments, including the experiments in Sections 4, 5, and 6.
+In Fig. 5 we show the expected blocking probability for the revenue density heuristic.
+Note that the plot shows $1 - B(\mathbf{c})$ and smallest expected blocking probability is therefore obtained when the curve is close to 1.

 We also studied the effects of varying the parameter ζ in the Zipf-distribution and varying the client request rate, λ .
-Previous studies in Web caching and server access dynamics have found that ζ can vary from 0.6 in Web proxies [23] up to 1.4 in popular Web servers [24].
-We studied four different values of ζ , namely, 0.6, 0.8, 1.0, and 1.3.
-In Fig. 6, we show the revenue obtained with each of the four parameter values for three different link capacities as a function of the cache size (using the revenue density heuristic).
+Previous studies in Web caching and server access dynamics have found that ζ can vary from 0.6 in Web proxies [9] up to 1.4 in popular Web servers [10].
+We studied four different values of ζ , namely 0.6, 0.8, 1.0, and 1.3.
+In Fig. 6 we show the revenue obtained with each of the four parameter values for three different link capacities as a function of the cache size.
 We can see that the curves corresponding to one value of ζ are close together and that there is a significant difference in groups of curves belonging to different values of ζ .
-This implies that a decrease in ζ (videos become more equally popular) requires significant increases in link capacity and cache size to keep the revenue at the same level.
-On the other hand, should ζ increase (small number of videos become very popular), we can achieve the same revenue with considerably less resources.
+This implies that a decrease in ζ (movies become more equally popular) requires significant increases in link capacity and cache size to keep the revenue at the same level.
+On the other hand, should ζ increase (small number of movies become very popular), we can achieve the same revenue with considerably less resources.